 The invitingly mild weather that graces the Golden Isles year round is due in large part to the gentle ocean breezes that help to warm our winters and cool our summers.
 The annual rainfall is approximately 50 inches while the annual average temperature is a delightful 68º F. Typically, July and August are the warmest months and December and January the coolest.

 Current Conditions and Weather Forecast provided by Weather Underground.

-For full information and a detail forecast, please visit their page.
+For full information and a detailed forecast, please visit their page.

 You don’t have to spend more than an afternoon at the beach or on the rivers to become aware of the enormous effect that tides have on the coastal landscape.
 That's why tide charts for St. Simons Island, Jekyll Island, Sea Island, Little St. Simons Island and Brunswick are so important to us all here in the Golden Isles.

 There are four tides per 24-hour period, two low tides alternating with two high tides, each approximately six hours apart.
 The typical difference between high and low tide in water depth at a given point is approximately seven feet (7 ft).
 This means that at low tide, beaches are significantly wider (better for shelling) while rivers are significantly narrower and shallower.
 River fishing is generally thought to be at its best several hours immediately before and after the crest (high point) or ebb (low point) of a tide.
 Also, tides normally run higher in the Spring and Fall and at times of a full moon.

 Tide tables are readily available at no charge from marinas, hardware stores, and many other retailers throughout the Golden Isles.
 For the most up-to-date tide information, visit the National Weather Service website.